-I'm an Assistant Member at the Fred Hutchinson Cancer Research Center affiliated with the Vaccine and Infectious Disease Division and with the Computational Biology Program.
+I'm an Assistant Member at the Fred Hutch in the Vaccine and Infectious Disease Division and the Computational Biology Program.
+I'm also an Affiliate Assistant Professor in the Department of Epidemiology at the University of Washington School of Public Health.
 I study the dynamics of virus populations.
 How do strains spread through the world?
 How do strains evolve in response to immune pressure?
 And ultimately, what makes a strain successful?

 I received my bachelor's degree from the University of Chicago and my PhD from Harvard University, advised by Dan Hartl.
 Following my PhD I worked for Wolfram Research on Wolfram|Alpha, worked on infectious disease dynamics at the University of Michigan with Mercedes Pascual and worked on viral phylogenetics with Andrew Rambaut at the University of Edinburgh.